teremterem/MiniAgents/README.md

     MiniAgents().run(amain())
 ```

-TODO explain that even though OpenAI models return a single assistant response, the `openai_agent.inquire()` method is
+**TODO** explain that even though OpenAI models return a single assistant response, the `openai_agent.inquire()` method
-designed to return a sequence of messages (which is a sequence of message promises) that can be streamed token by token
+is designed to return a sequence of messages (which is a sequence of message promises) that can be streamed token by
-to generalize to arbitrary agents making agents in the MiniAgents framework easily interchangeable (agents in this
+token to generalize to arbitrary agents making agents in the MiniAgents framework easily interchangeable (agents in this
 framework support sending and receiving zero or more messages)

-TODO mention that you can read agent responses token-by-token as shown above regardless of whether the agent is
+**TODO** mention that you can read agent responses token-by-token as shown above regardless of whether the agent is
 streaming token by token or returning full messages (the complete message text will just be returned as a single "token"
 in the latter case)

-## Basic Usage
+## Other pre-packaged agents (`miniagents.ext`)

 Here's a simple example of using MiniAgents to create a dialog between a user and an AI assistant powered by OpenAI's
 GPT-3.5-turbo model: